plantinformatics/pretzel/doc/adminGuides/data/blast.md

 - X.dbName which is a text file containing the blast db file name prefix, e.g. dataset.fasta.

-It may be preferred to keep the blast database files separate from the datasetId configuration, so there is also conventionally a directory $blastDir/GENOME_REFERENCES/, which can contain a directory for each blast database, and the X.dbName can be a soft-link to this
+It may be preferred to keep the blast database files separate from the datasetId configuration, so there is also conventionally a directory $blastDir/GENOME_REFERENCES/, which can contain a directory for each blast database, and the X.dir can be a soft-link to this